Boden-C/shell-scripts/README.md

-# System Scripts
+# Shell Scripts
-Various scripts for file management, system configuration, etc.
+Various scripts that can be easily executed in the shell for file management, system configuration, etc.

-Available in Powershell (ps1), Bash, and Batch
+Available in
+- Linux/MacOS (Bash)
+- Windows (Powershell, Batch)